lobby-live/reactive-stack-js-meteor-svelte/README.md

-# reactive-stack-js-meteor-svelte
+## ReactiveStack with meteor and svelte

-reactive-stack-js with meteorjs &amp; svelte
+See [reactive-stack](https://github.com/cope/reactive-stack) for more info.